paritytech/arber/README.md

 <br>

-🚧 **MMR is currently under construction - a hardhat is recommended beyond this point** 🚧
+🚧 **arber is currently under construction - a hardhat is recommended beyond this point** 🚧

 <br>